 When you drop affects your refund

-The refund adjustment depends on if you drop the course during particular times of the term.
+The refund adjustment depends on if you drop the class during particular times of the term.

 For the regular 15-week Fall and Spring terms:

-- courses dropped in Week 1 or Week 2 could qualify for an adjustment of 100% of the difference between your old and new rates; and
+- classes dropped in the first or second week of the term could qualify for an adjustment of 100% of the difference between your old and new rates; and

-- courses dropped in Week 3 or Week 4 could qualify for an adjustment of 50% of the difference between your old and new rates.
+- classes dropped in the third or fourth week could qualify for an adjustment of 50% of the difference between your old and new rates.

 - there could be 100%, 50%, and 25% deadlines, depending on how the session is designed; and